bakawoot/Mindustry-skyblock/README.md

 Core Shard has been enabled.

-Use these to expand your island and defend yourself from the waves.
+Expand your island and defend yourself from the waves.